aermicioi/D_Libraries_Registry/README.md

+# Note

+This project was just a quick draft that I used to understand if there is interest and possibilities for a better reorganization of D libraries.
+At the moment the project is abandoned while I am working on a dub-registry mirror that implements more features.

 # D language libraries

 I want to build a comprehensive list of D language libraries to be used as a reference.